o3de/o3de.org/content/docs/userguide/vegetation/procedures-vegetation-blockers.md

 ---
-description: ' Create areas where you don''t want vegetation to appear in &ALYlong;. '
+description: ' Create areas where you don''t want vegetation to appear in Amazon Lumberyard. '
 title: Blocking Vegetation in Select Areas
 ---
 # Blocking Vegetation in Select Areas {#dynamic-vegetation-procedures-vegetation-blockers}